• Recipes

 However, they are referred to as vegetables by nutritionists and dieticians due to their low sugar content compared to other fruits.

-Ghost pepper fruits
+ghost pepper fruits

 Photo - Ghost Peppers